joshuachuaaa/Neural-Network/README.md

 2. Added Auxiliary functions for activation and finding error terms
 3. Moved and decoupled Main Logic of forward and backward propagation to Network class to keep Layer class Small & Modular
 4. Added Neuron Vector Calculation in ReLU to determine which neuron was active in the layer (for error term calculation)
+5. Moved logic of retrieving active neuron vector to ReLU using np.where()

 # Update Log 4 - 30 December 2024 (Happy New Year!)
 1. Added Error Term Matrix to Layer class